Sai Mauk Kham: Electoral fraud

-In 2015 general election, Sai Mauk Kham contested a Pyithu Hluttaw (lower house) seat in Lashio Township.
+In the 2015 general election, Sai Mauk Kham contested a Pyithu Hluttaw (lower house) seat in Lashio Township.
 There were allegations of voting fraud which pulled him forward, in a constituency where National League for Democracy (NLD) was expected to win.
 11,815 advanced votes had arrived at Lashio’s election commission office at midnight on 9 November 2015, almost eight hours after the polls had closed and the ballot boxes had been sealed shut.
 Nearly all of the votes had gone to Sai Mauk Kham.
-The NLD, Shan Nationalities League for Democracy and Shan Nationalities Democratic Party had filed a complaint with the Union Election Commission (UEC).
-The UEC responded by declaring that the victory of Sai Mauk Kham was legal and that no fraud had taken place.
+The NLD, Shan Nationalities League for Democracy and Shan Nationalities Democratic Party filed a complaint with the Union Election Commission (UEC).
+The UEC responded by declaring that Sai Mauk Kham's victory was legal and that no fraud had taken place.

 Personal life

 Sai Mauk Kham is married to Nang Shwe Hmone.
-He has three children, including Sai Si Tom Kham, a pop singer.
+They have three children, including Sai Si Tom Kham, a pop singer.